MMorafah/Asy-SGD/README.md

 # Decentralized Asynchronous Non-convex Stochastic Optimization on Directed Graphs
-Decentralized Asynchronous Non Convex Stochastic Optimization on Directed Graphs
+The official code for the paper ''[Decentralized Asynchronous Non Convex Stochastic Optimization on Directed Graphs](https://arxiv.org/abs/2110.10406)'' [** Accepted to IEEE Transactions on Control of Network Systems, Oct 2022**]

 ## Usage
 First, you need to run the train script.
 When the train script has been successfully finished, you need to run the test scripts.